timtadh/dot_tools/README.md

-# Dot Tools - Parser for the Graphviz's Dot Language
+# Dot Tools - Parser for Graphviz's Dot Language

 by Tim Henderson (tim.tadh@gmail.com)

 This module provides a parser for the dot langauge.
 You can use it to produce an AST of a `*.dot` file.
 It deals correctly with the language as specified on in the [graphviz documentation](http://www.graphviz.org/doc/info/lang.html).
-If you find it cannot parse your `dot` file open and issue and let me know.
+If you find it cannot parse your `dot` file open an issue and let me know.

 Example: